 It was almost a relief to get somewhere she recognized but even that didn't last for long.
 Ginny had always thought of Platform 9 & 3/4 as a magical place but now she wondered why that was.
 It was home to the Hogwarts Express, the train that had taken her brothers to Hogwarts and was now taking her, but besides where it went, and the wall you had to run through to get there, what made it magical?

 Was the train magical or was it only special because it took magical kids to school?
 Where'd it come from?
 Who built it?
 And who built the building that the platform was in?
 They had passed other, different-looking trains that had to be muggle to get to the platform, and the platform itself looked like the other platforms, so did that mean that the muggles had made it all or just the building?
 If the muggles had made the train too then how did the wizards get it?
 Did they steal it?

 Ginny couldn't help but feel that muggles were somehow better than everyone as she watched Harry go off with Ron and the enemy while completely ignoring her like she didn't exist.

 "Here you go, Ginny dear.
-You've got to hurry now," her mother said as her three elder brothers hauled their trunks off to find their seats while her father waved goodbye to them; Percy towards the front of the train and Fred and George towards the back.
+You've got to hurry now," her mother said as her three elder brothers hauled their trunks off to find their seats while her father waved goodbye to them; Percy to the front of the train and Fred and George towards the middle.
 "And don't you forget to write and let us know how the Sorting goes," she said with a warm hug that made her feel even worse.